mrdrbob/aoc-2020/README.md

 4. Finally, there's something special about all the bus ids.

 I won't spoil it here this time.
 You'll have to read the code.

+### Day 14 - Part 1

+I feel like part 1 is pretty straight forward if you know about bitwise operations.
+I think the key insight hint I'd give on this one is: treat the mask as two operations, a set and an unset.